💦 Water Heater Woes: Should You Repair or Replace?

 - May 23

-- 2 min read
+- 3 min read

-Updated: 5 days ago
+Updated: Jun 5

 Let’s face it—no one likes a surprise cold shower.
 Your water heater may not be the flashiest part of your home, but it’s definitely one of the most essential.
 If it starts acting up, you’re stuck with a tough choice: do you repair it, or is it time to say goodbye and upgrade?
+Don’t sweat it (unless the hot water’s working again 😏).
+The pros at Plumbing Today in Omaha are here to help you make the right call with a quick, no-BS breakdown.

 🔧 Common Water Heater Problems (And Whether They’re Repairable)